Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics: Fisher forecasts

 In agreement with the literature cited above, we find that ill-conditioning depends on several aspects of the analysis.
 These include the dimensionality of both the data and the model, the correlation between data and model parameters, the sensitivity to model parameters, and the numerical estimation of covariance and derivatives, including the step $\Delta p_{\alpha}$ used for the latter.
 Overall, we found evidence of ill-conditioning on both the data covariance and Fisher matrices.
 However, we checked that the impact of the ill-conditioned data covariance matrices is negligible in the forecasts computation.
-On the other hand, the ill-conditioning of the Fisher matrices strongly affects the parameter constraints, leading to scatter when varying the derivative realizations $N_{\rm c}$. \inlinecomment{\JHD{So, to be clear, is it the ill-conditions from the derivative that propagate into the Fisher matrix that is causing a problem?} \simone{As far as I got, the ill-conditioning is enhanced by several features as listed above.
-In our case, the ill-conditioning prevents to obtain a good stability wrt the number of derivative realizations even though the differences between the derivatives of two different batch of realizations are small.
-I would not say that the numerical derivatives are the only responsible of the ill-conditioning, but they contribute to for sure.}} In detail, configurations with $N_{\rm p}=2$ generally result to be less ill-conditioned ($\delta_{C} \approx [1.1, \,1.3] \, \delta_{\mathsf{F}}$) than $N_{\rm p}=3$ ($\delta_{C} \approx [1.3, \,1.5] \, \delta_{\mathsf{F}}$), minimizing the effect when probing less degenerate CPs, i.e. ($\Omm$, $w_{0}$) and ($\sigma_{8}$, $w_{0}$) ($\delta_{C} \approx 1.1 \, \delta_{\mathsf{F}}$).
+On the other hand, the ill-conditioning of the Fisher matrices strongly affects the parameter constraints, leading to scatter when varying the derivative realizations $N_{\rm c}$.
+In detail, configurations with $N_{\rm p}=2$ generally result to be less ill-conditioned ($\delta_{C} \approx [1.1, \,1.3] \, \delta_{\mathsf{F}}$) than $N_{\rm p}=3$ ($\delta_{C} \approx [1.3, \,1.5] \, \delta_{\mathsf{F}}$), minimizing the effect when probing less degenerate CPs, i.e., ($\Omm$, $w_{0}$) and ($\sigma_{8}$, $w_{0}$) ($\delta_{C} \approx 1.1 \, \delta_{\mathsf{F}}$).
 Motivated by these results, we set our fiducial Fisher analysis to the 2-dimensional model parameter plane defined by ($\sigma_{8}$, $w_{0}$).
-In addition to being less ill-conditioned, such a configuration allows us to constrain the most interesting CPs probed by HOSs, now including the dark energy equation of state parameter $w_{0}$.
+In addition to being less ill-conditioned, such a configuration allows us to constrain the most interesting CPs probed by HOS, now including the dark energy equation of state parameter $w_{0}$.
 We stress here that the size and orientation of parameter errors highly depend on the model parameter dimensionality.
 Hence, results obtained in this paper for ($\sigma_{8}$, $w_{0}$) cannot be fairly compared with a similar Fisher analysis in which a marginalization procedure is performed.